DocOtak/gsw-xarray/docs/index.rst

 .. include:: ../README.rst

-For the specific list of what attribtues are added for each function, see the :ref:`attrs:Added Attributes` section.
+For the specific list of what attributes are added for each function, see the :ref:`attrs:Added Attributes` section.

 .. toctree::
    :maxdepth: 2